Vatsa10/RustCrew/README.md

 - **Asynchronous Service**: Built on top of `tokio` and `axum` as a managed service for remote agent orchestration.
 - **DAG-Based Task Scheduling**: Implements a directed acyclic graph (DAG) scheduler that resolves dependencies and parallelizes independent tasks.
 - **Persistent Memory**: Deep integration with `sqlx` providing SQLite/Postgres persistence for long-running workflows and auditability.
-- **RESTful Orchestration**: Standardized API for managing Crew specifications and monitoring background execution runs.
+- **RESTful Orchestration**: Standardized API for managing Crew specifications, tracking task state, and monitoring execution runs.
 - **Role-Based Agent Model**: Define agents with discrete roles, operational goals, and backstories for specialized execution.
-- **Tooling Interface**: A standard `Tool` trait that enables external capabilities such as HTTP requests, browser automation, and data retrieval.
+- **Extensible Tooling**: A robust `Tool` trait for building custom capabilities with built-in support for network and filesystem operations.

+---

+## Built-in Tools

+RustCrew includes a standard library of tools to accelerate agent development:

+- **HttpClient**: Asynchronous GET request tool using `reqwest` for web data retrieval.
+- **FileLoader**: Secure local file access using `tokio::fs` for context loading.

 ---